United States of America

 Overview

 Located a quick drive from White Plains on the state border between New York State and Connecticut, Westchester County Airport mainly caters for corporate planes.
-However, flights to Westchester County Airport are also available from a number of cities across the United States and it is a friendly and unassuming airport to use at the beginning or end of a journey.
+However, flights to Westchester County Airport are also available from a number of cities across the United States.

 Location

-The airport is three miles (5km) from White Plains in New York State.
-It is 33 miles (53km) from Manhattan.
+The airport is eight miles (13km) from White Plains in New York State.

 Getting to the city

-Bee-Line Bus 12 runs from the airport to the train station from which passengers can catch the MTA Metro-North Railroad.
-Bus fare is $2.25 and the buses stop on the central traffic island just outside the terminal building.
-The only other option for getting into White Plains is by catching a taxi or renting a car.
+Bee-Line Bus 12 runs from the airport to White Plains and the local train station, from which passengers can catch the MTA Metro-North Railroad.
+Bus fare is $2.75 and the buses stop on the central traffic island just outside the terminal building.
+The other options for getting into White Plains are catching a taxi, using an app based taxi service like Uber or renting a car, though some hotels may offer airport transfers for guests.

 Time